 - Prepare grill for indirect heat – once the briquettes have enough ash on them, pile the briquettes to one side, leaving a “cool” side.
 If using a gas grill, turn on all burners until grill reaches 350 degrees, then turn off the burners on one side.

-- Remove chicken from the grill or oven.
+- Remove chicken from the grill.
 Allow to rest 15 minutes before serving.

-- While chicken is resting, bring the beer left in the can to a boil.
-Boil for 15 minutes.
-Mix with salsa and serve on the side as a dipping sauce.
+- Pour the beer left in the can into a saucepan.
+Mix with the salsa and simmer until heated through.
+Serve on the side as a dipping sauce.

 I’ve never tried cooking a chicken like this, but it was pretty good.
 Not dry at all!